harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ## Side Effects

-Common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) As stated earlier, vision sides are common for both Clomid &amp; Nolva, more so with Clomid.
+Common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) As stated earlier, vision sides are common for both Clomid and Nolva, more so with Clomid.
 Hot Flashes, Nausea are two common side effects of Clomid, Nolva, &amp; Torem.
 Depression is known to affect many in PCT and is an actual listed side effect of Nolva. **Please make sure you are aware of this and in a good place mentally before ever starting a cycle as you will be faced with the potential of depression in PCT.**

 ## What to Expect from PCT

-As stated above in [the Side Effects section above,](https://www.reddit.com/r/steroids/wiki/thecycle/pct#wiki_side_effects) common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) You should be fully prepared to go through these symptoms if you chose to run a cycle.
+As stated above in [the Side Effects section above](https://www.reddit.com/r/steroids/wiki/thecycle/pct#wiki_side_effects), common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(\[22\]) You should be fully prepared to go through these symptoms if you chose to run a cycle.

 The biggest problem with most PCT plans is the individual having unrealistic explanations.
 Most PCT plans will last 4-8 weeks and many men expect everything to be back to normal once this 4-8 week period is complete.
 PCT does not work this way.
 Many men also expect for all their gains be they weight or strength gains to be maintained post-PCT if the PCT plan was proper and appropriate.
 Again, PCT does not work this way.